Statement on Corporate Governance Pursuant to Sections 289f and 315d German Commercial Code (HGB)

 Diversity policy

 The Executive Board and Supervisory Board have not yet developed a diversity plan.
-Since the Executive Board currently comprises just two members – a number the Company believes to be adequate and whose positions will remain filled for the foreseeable future – the recommendations in the Code to aim for diversity do not appear feasible for the time being.
-Furthermore, the Supervisory Board does not consider it appropriate to select Executive Board members based on criteria such as orientation or race, but instead to rely on personality and expertise only.
-Nevertheless, the Supervisory Board has adopted a profile of skills according to which at least one third of the Supervisory Board members to be elected by the General Shareholders’ Meeting should differ with regard to gender, among other things.
+Since the Executive Board currently comprises just two members – a number the Company be-lieves to be adequate and whose positions will remain filled for the foreseeable future – the recommendations in the Code to aim for diversity do not appear feasible for the time being.
+Furthermore, the Supervisory Board does not consider it appropriate to select Executive Board members based on criteria such as gender, age, religion or origin, but instead to rely on personality and expertise only.
+Nevertheless, the Supervisory Board has adopted a profile of skills according to which at least one third of the Supervisory Board members to be elected by the General Shareholders’ Meeting should differ with regard to nationality and/or gender and/or age, among other things.
 The Executive Board and the Supervisory Board also believe that, in addition to the objectives for the composition of the Executive Board and Supervisory Board and the diversity measures implemented and targeted in the Company to date, an additional diversity plan does not entail any substantial added value.
 Rather, the individual professional and personal suitability of the candidate is decisive in each case.
-Irrespective of this, age limits have been set for members of the Executive Board and the Supervisory Board: Members of the Executive Board must not have reached the age of 70 at the time of appointment; members of the Supervisory Board should not have reached the age of 80 at the time of appointment.
-In the 2023 financial year, the Executive Board and Supervisory Board will again examine whether it makes sense to draw up a separate diversity plan.
+Irre-spective of this, age limits have been set for members of the Executive Board and the Supervisory Board: Members of the Executive Board must not have reached the age of 70 at the time of appointment; members of the Supervisory Board should not have reached the age of 80 at the time of appointment.
+In the 2025 financial year, the Executive Board and Supervi-sory Board will again examine whether it makes sense to draw up a separate diversity plan.

 5.